Another Perfect Murder

 working in and around the house and tending to Rushi whenever required.
 That

-evening I asked her to stay with us as we would return late in the night from my
+evening I asked her to stay back to look over Rushi, as we would return late in the night from my

 in-laws.